maheshrajannan/k8s-mastery/README.md

 Except for few cases nginx is better than node.
 Especially serving static files.

+Understand the style of explanation in .
+Draw diagrams and put it.

 https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip

 First configure domain name.
 Then configure https in nginx

+Record your voice along with the diagram

 gcloud compute addresses create helloweb-ip --region us-central1